jacobjan/MatrixTDD/README.md

-Find the shortest distance in matrix.
-Start from leftmost column traverse through adjcent rows till the distance ( values of element in matirx ) greater than preset limit ( 50 in our examle ) or reach the destination ( rightmost column ).
+Find the shortest cost in matrix.
+Start from leftmost column traverse through adjacent rows till the cost ( values of element in matirx ) greater than preset limit ( 50 in our examle ) or reach the destination ( rightmost column ).

 To run test:

 app > src > test, right click on 'MatrixShortestPathTest' then Run it.

-The test files are in project root folder in format:
+The test data files are in project root folder in format:

 n ( row )
 m ( column )